contefranz/OpTop/dev/AUDIT.md

   evaluation loop under a 256 MB grid budget instead of extracting every model twice.

+### Third pass (the discrepancy-index family moves to compiled code)

+The first audit had assessed the index family as "vectorized R whose cost is dominated by BLAS" — measured at the scales the efficiency study now targets, that no longer held.
+At medium-2 (J = 1,000, W = 10,000, grid of
+10) the three-metric table took ~15 s and the partition ~3.5 s, dominated by memory traffic over J × W dense temporaries (6–8 per metric per model, plus logical→double coercions of the rare mask), not by the algebra;
+extrapolated to the large scale this meant ~10 minutes and multi-GB temporaries (`i_min` alone is 1.6 GB).
+Resolved within 0.12.0:

+- **Fused index engine** (`src/index_core.cpp`).
+One compiled call per (model, block) computes every requested metric — SE, Pearson χ², deviance — for the model and the no-topics baseline side simultaneously.
+  At the document level the sparse counts are consumed directly: a dense pass accumulates the zero-count contributions and the collapsed-bin sums, a sparse pass over the nonzeros applies the corrections; the rare mask is bit-packed once per call (no logical→double coercion), and the baseline B = L_j·π_w is formed on the fly, never materialized.
+At the word level the fitted block from R BLAS is kept and the engine replaces the dense N/B temporaries. `optop_index_table()` therefore performs a single sweep per model for the whole metric set, and the D_null hoist (one baseline sweep per grid) is preserved.
+The support decomposition and the eps conventions are reproduced verbatim (χ² floors E element-wise before use and takes the min bin from floored sums; deviance keeps the 0·log 0 convention and the unfloored E_min; SE is unfloored throughout) — the naive-reference tests remain the arbiter, and a golden check against the pre-engine implementation agreed to ≤ 4e-13 (document level) and ≤ 4e-17 (word level) on the fixtures.
+- **Partition kernel** (`src/partition_core.cpp`).
+  `optop_make_partition()` keeps the running minimum across the grid one vocabulary block at a time (one BLAS product per model per block feeding an in-place minimum) and writes the rare mask directly from the block buffer by exact comparison.
+The full J × W minimum matrix is never materialized; the mask is bit-identical to the R `pmin()` chain.
+- **Envelope marshalling.** `optimal_topic()` now hands the statistic core's flattened envelope export (`bin_probs`, `bin_counts`) directly to the bootstrap core; the per-document list split survives only in the moment-matching path.
+This closes the "deferred, micro" transient noted in the second-pass benchmark (~1 GB on the large corpus).
+- **API.** `n_threads` (default 1) on the three index functions, `optop_index_table()` and `optop_make_partition()`, with the established
+  OpenMP contract: per-document/word private slots, fixed-order serial reduction, bit-identical output for any thread count (guarded in `test-parallel.R`).

+**Methodological note (author's call, no code change).** With τ_j = c / L_j, the harmonized support degenerates on wide, flat corpora: as W grows at fixed document length, `min_K i_jw < c/L_j` eventually holds for *every* word, C_j* covers the whole vocabulary, and the evaluation support collapses to the single min bin.
+For such documents both D_K and D_null reduce to `(N_min − E_min)²` with N_min = L_j and E_min ≈ L_j, i.e. two O(ε²) rounding residuals, and the per-document R² = 1 − D_K/D_null is a ratio of floating-point noise.
+Measured on the benchmark corpora at the default c = 5: at the *small* scale (J = 200, W = 2,000) 132 of 200 documents are fully collapsed but the remaining 61 with D_null > 1 dominate the sums, so the micro indices stay meaningful while the macro (equal-weight) average is already contaminated;
+from medium-1 upward (W ≥ 5,000, L_j ≈ 600–1,500) **every** document
+collapses — at medium-1, Σ_j D_null(SE) = 1.5e-20 — and the micro indices
+themselves become noise ratios whose values legitimately differ between algebraically equivalent implementations.
+The efficiency study therefore evaluates the indices at c = 0.2 (no fully collapsed document at any scale, median rare share 0.84–0.97), and its correctness gate compares micro columns only.
+For the paper: if the indices are to be reported on corpora in this regime, a guard may be warranted — a minimum support size, a τ that adapts to W, or excluding (near-)collapsed documents from the macro average.

 ## Deferred

 - **Count-based statistic option**: the orthodox Pearson on counts